HBO's Watchmen isn't a superhero show, it's a western -- and a weird one

 Specifically, it's a western.

-But this isn't just a fantasy of cowboys and indians.
-The historical reference that opens the show doesn't come from a made-up alternate history: the black western hero portrayed in the film's opening moments really lived in the Old West, and the horrifying massacre that follows was also tragically real.
+But this isn't just a fantasy of cowboys and Indians.
+The historical reference that opens the show doesn't come from a made-up alternate history: the black western hero portrayed in the film's opening moments really lived in the Old West, and the horrifying 1921 Tulsa race riot and massacre that follows was also tragically real.

 This is where Watchmen the TV show brushes up against the superhero genre, as Tulsa detectives take on masked identities.
 Leading the way is Sister Night, played by Regina King.
 Dressed up in a costume like a nun, Sister Night doesn't follow orders -- holy or otherwise -- as a new wave of violence strikes close to home.
 Punches are thrown, along with superhero-style toys.
 She even has her own Batmobile-style car cruising through the night.
 Generally though, Watchmen echoes the recent Joker movie in delving into the shadows of the superhero genre.